HICAS-ChameLeon/Chameleon/temp_installation.md

 #Docker_launch

-##what you should do before "make"
+##What you should do before "make"

 ###1.find the path of libmesos-1.3.2.so
 ```shell